• @Choice decorator match a value to a record of value:primitive.

 }

 You can also pass arguments to the relation using comma separeted string.
-In the following example I pass teh value of the property 'length' and 'type' to the constructor of 'Data' on creation.
+In the following example the value of the property 'length' and 'type' is passed to the constructor of 'Data' on creation.
 Notice that relation you want to pass arguments requires to be defined inside of an array of two member.

 class Data {